riacono91/izicap/README.md

 # Analysis of the reports

 ## Creation New Account
+100 % tests are passing

 ## Login
+100% tests are passing

 ## Creation New Article
+**create a new article and publish**
+- it is failing the check where I expect to have the article published under 'Your Feed'
+- with Firefox is failing the check of the successful publication **create a new article without body** -> it is passing

 ## Edit Existing Article
+**modify article created by others** -> it is passing **modify article created by the user with the first button**
+- it is failing the check where I expect that the article under 'Your Feed' is modified
+- with Firefox is failing the check of the successful publication

 ## Adding Comment To An Existing Article
+**comment article created by others**
+- with Chrome is failing the check of the comment because are published a few duplication of the same comment
+- with Firefox is failing the check of the comment because it is not publiched the comment **comment article created by the user**
+- with Chrome the test is passing
+- with Firefox is failing the check of the successful publication

 ## Deletion An Existing Article
+**delete article created by the user with the first button**
+- with Chrome 100% is passing
+- with Firefox is failing the check of the successful publication **delete article created by the user with the second button**
+- with Chrome 100% is passing
+- with Firefox is failing the check of the successful publication